-The Alternatives to Detention (ATD) program began in 2004 through the agency’s Intensive Supervision Appearance Program (ISAP) I contract.
+The ATD program began in 2004 through the agency’s Intensive Supervision Appearance Program (ISAP) I contract.
 Currently, ATD-ISAP III utilizes modern technology and case management with the goal of more closely monitoring a small segment of cases assigned to the non-detained docket.
 As of August 2020, there are over 3.3 million individuals assigned to the non-detained docket, many with pending cases before the immigration courts.
 Of these, ICE has resources to monitor approximately 5 percent of the total non-detained population, or approximately 100,000 undocumented individuals.

 There are varying degrees of supervision and monitoring options available in the ATD -ISAP III program.
 On a case by case basis, local ICE ERO Deportation Officers determine the type and manner of monitoring that is appropriate for each participant, including the specific type of technology – global positioning system (GPS) tracking devices, telephonic reporting (TR), or a smartphone application (SmartLINK) – and case management levels, which include frequency of office or home visits.
 ICE may adjust the level of supervision required as the level of compliance either increases or decreases.
 There are several factors considered when reviewing a case to determine if they will be enrolled in the ATD program.
 Some examples are an individual’s criminal and immigration history; supervision history; family and/or community ties; status as a caregiver or provider; and other humanitarian or medical considerations.